The monthly dashboard presents summarized data for the complaint type volume, informal and formal process volume and turnaround time.

 This report shows the number of domains under management by registrars, as of the end of the month, three months prior to the report date.
 There are separate reports for those registrars operating under the 2013 RAA and 2009 RAA.

-* ICANN region is determined by the country associated with the registrar or registry against which the complaint is logged.
-The country is determined by querying the master list of registrars and registries, which is updated each month.
+* ICANN region is determined by the country or territory associated with the registrar or registry against which the complaint is logged.
+The country or territory is determined by querying the master list of registrars and registries, which is updated each month.
 A master list is also maintained which links countries with their ICANN region.
 To view ICANN GEOGRAPHICAL REGIONS Final Report by the Geographic Regions Review Working Group October 2015, go to: https://www.icann.org/en/system/files/files/geo-regions-wg-31oct15-en.pdf